ajay-lokhande455/todo-app-using-react-redux/README.md

 - **Homepage**: Displays the header with navigation and an introduction.
 - **Add Todo**: Navigate to `/add-todo` to create a new task.
 - **View Todos**: Navigate to `/todos` to see all tasks with options to edit or delete them.
+- **Timer**: Each Todo has an integrated timer that starts when the Todo item is created and can be viewed on the  Todo list page.
 - **Dark Mode**: Use the toggle button in the header to switch themes.

 ## Contact